 Olly is a supplement brand that became popular for their tasty gummy vitamins.
-They now sell many products across various supplement categories, but their gummies are still their most popular items.
+They now sell many products across various supplement categories, but their gummies are still their most popular supplements.

-In this article we’ll review the formulation of some of Olly’s most popular supplements to determine if they’re likely to be effective, as well as provide some alternatives that may be healthier and more effective.
+In this article we’ll review the formulation of some of Olly’s most popular supplements to determine if they’re likely to be effective, and suggest some alternatives that may be healthier options.

 Olly Sleep Gummies Review

 Olly’s most popular product is a gummy supplement which is formulated for improving sleep quality.

 L-theanine is the first listed active ingredient.
 This amino acid is typically used for inducing relaxation, as it modulates alpha brain wave activity (similar to meditation).
 At only 100 milligrams (mg) in Olly Sleep, this ingredient may be underdosed.